 - We may be able to offer you a Conditional Fee Agreement, which means we only receive fees if your case is successful, or a Discounted Fee Agreement, whereby you pay us a higher fee if your case is successful.

 - If your case is unsuccessful, or you do not accept a reasonable settlement offer, you may be required to pay the other party’s fees and expenses.

 The law relating to such funding is complex, and will be explained to you in detail if appropriate to your matter.

-Client bank account – Money that you pay to us which is not immediately used to pay our fees or expenses to others will be placed on our client account which is held with Barclays Bank.
-If we are holding money on your behalf in our client account, it could be held in more than one of the major banks as all money held on behalf of clients is aggregated, as permitted by the SRA Accounts Rules.
-In consequence, the FSCS Deposit Guarantee Scheme and may therefore affect your potential compensation under that scheme in the unlikely event that one of the banks that we have used for client account deposits fails.
+- Client bank account – Money that you pay to us which is not immediately used to pay our fees or expenses to others will be placed in our client account When we hold money on your behalf in our client account, it could be held in more than one of the major banks as all money held on behalf of clients is aggregated, as permitted by the SRA Accounts Rules.
+In consequence, the FSCS Deposit Guarantee Scheme may not apply and this may therefore affect your right to potential compensation under that scheme in the unlikely event that one of the banks that we have used for client account deposits fails.
 If a FSCS Deposit Guarantee Scheme claim is made by you, we have your permission to disclose to the FSCS details of the money that we held

 We are not obliged to accept instructions on any new matter, but if we have accepted instructions to act, we may only stop acting for you for good reason and upon giving you reasonable notice.
 Subject to any separate agreement we may have made with you (for example, in a Conditional Fee Agreement), you may terminate your instructions to us in writing at any time.